charlesmartin14/emf-rbm/README.md

 Install Julia and check out the Bolztmann code listed above

+Julia will be installed, by default, in

+~/.julia

+and the Boltzmann RBM package in

+~/.julia/v0.4/Boltzmann

+We need to run

 run `julia mnist_h5.jl`

 to generate the sample data sets for the notebook